j0nathan-ll0yd/aws-cloudformation-media-downloader/README.md

 brew install act
 ```

+You will also need to create an environment variable called `GITHUB_TOKEN` with [a personal access token](https://docs.github.com/en/github/authenticating-to-github/creating-a-personal-access-token) from Github.

 ## Configuring Push Notifications

 In order for this project to work out-of-the-box, you will need to do some additional configuration in order to support push notifications.
 This includes generating a certificate to use the Apple Push Notification Service (APNS) and a subsequent p12 file.
 Instructions can be found [here](https://calvium.com/how-to-make-a-p12-file/).